cpressey/cpressey/README.md

 "First, we want to establish the idea that a computer language is not just a way of getting a computer to perform operations but rather that it is a novel formal medium for expressing ideas about methodology.
 Thus, programs must be written for people to read, and only incidentally for machines to execute."
 ― Abelson and Sussman

 "A language that doesn't affect the way you think about programming, is not worth knowing."
 ― Alan Perlis

+"The most important thing in the programming language is the name.
+A language will not succeed without a good name.
+I have recently invented a very good name and now I am looking for a suitable language."
+― Donald Knuth

 #### Quotes about Engineering